Victorian Feed-in Tariff Schemes

 Announcement - Feed-in Tariff rate for 2015

 The Essential Services Commission (ESC) has released its final decision to adopt a minimum feed-in tariff rate of 6.2 cents per kilowatt hour (c/kWh) to apply from 1 January 2015.
-This minimum rate will apply to all customers that have been receiving the current Feed-in Tariff, introduced on 1 January 2013.
-The minimum rate applying until the end of 2014 is set at 8 cents per kWh.
+This minimum rate will apply to all customers that have been receiving the current Feed-in Tariff, previously set at 8 cents for 2014, introduced on 1 January 2013.

 This change does not affect customers on the Premium, Transitional or Standard Feed-in Tariff schemes.